sabrinasayed99/Ph4_NBA_Player_Performance/README.md

 # Data Analysis:

-Through data exploration, I learned that there was a major shit in Brunson's performance betweent he first 3 seasons and the last 3 seasons of his career related to his performance.
-This can be seen through the distribution plots below.
+Through data exploration, I learned that there was a major hit in Brunson's performance betweent the first 3 seasons and the last 3 seasons of his career related to his performance.
+This can be seen through the distribution plots below:

 ![Distribution_of_Points_Per_Game_by_Season](https://github.com/user-attachments/assets/5570e9a8-3c44-4d2a-8886-bb1eb3010eab)
 ![Minutes_Played_Per_Game_by_Season](https://github.com/user-attachments/assets/7bc20405-6b61-4c14-a807-41fd643ccf84)